Interested in the cellular version of the Apple Watch? Check out How Apple Watch Cellular Works to make an informed decision when buying one.

 Once connected to the cellular network, you’re able to check the signal strength from the Control Center.
-In order to open the control center, tap and hold on the bottom of the display and swipe up.
+In order to open the control center, tap and hold on to the bottom of the display and swipe up.

 Changing the network carrier on your Apple Watch

-The rule of the thumb is that both your iPhone and Apple Watch must run on the same network carrier.
+The rule of thumb is that both your iPhone and Apple Watch must run on the same network carrier.
 The only exception to this rule is while setting up the Watch for a family member.
 Here, if you’re planning on changing the carrier on your iPhone, you will have to deactivate the current service plan and sign up for a new plan for the Apple Watch.